-On November 28, 2009, Marla Zongker ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On December 1, 2009, Ethel Keeling ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was an ET-15 Elementary Teacher at Lafayette Elementary School ("Lafayette").
-Employee was serving in Educational Service status at the time she was terminated.
+Employee's position of record at the time her position was abolished was an ET-15 Counselor at Orr Elementary School ("Orr").
+Employee was in Educational Service status at the time she was terminated.

-I was assigned this matter in February of 2012.
+I was assigned this matter in January of 2012.
 On February 6, 2012, I issued an Order requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Both parties submitted responses to the Order.
+Agency submitted a response to the Undersigned on February 28, 2012.
+On March 21, 2012, Employee requested an extension of time in which to file a brief.
+The motion was granted, and Employee was given until April 3, 2012 to submit a response.
+On April 27, 2012, I issued an Order for Statement of Good Cause to Employee because she had failed to submit a brief by the required deadline.
+Employee has not filed a brief as of the date of this decision; therefore, this appeal will be decided based on the documents of record.
 The record is now closed.